Jewish people in the UK celebrate Hoshana Rabbah, also spelled Hoshana Raba, on the last day of the Sukkot festival. more

 St Andrew's Day falls on November 30, according to many Christian churches.
-St Andrew's Day is a bank holiday in Scotland.
+It is a bank holiday in Scotland.
 However, if November 30 is a Saturday or Sunday, the bank holiday is moved to the following Monday.

 The Scottish flag, or Saltire, is flown on public buildings in Scotland on St Andrew's Day.
 In the rest of the United Kingdom, the British Union Flag is flown.
 Some people have a day off work in Scotland.
 In Edinburgh, there is a week of celebrations, concentrating on musical entertainment and traditional ceilidh dancing.
 A ceilidh is a social event with couples dancing in circles or sets (groups of eight people).
 In Glasgow city center, a large shindig, or party, with traditional music and a ceilidh are held.
 In Dumfries, songs are performed in the Burn's night tradition.

 There is a lot of folklore associated with St Andrew's Day, particularly around young women, who hope to marry.
 At midnight, as November 29 becomes November 30, young woman prayed to be shown signs about their future husbands.
 They peeled an apple in such a way that the peel remained in a single piece and threw this over their shoulders.
 The shape that the peel formed on the ground indicated the first letter of their future husbands' names.
 They also dropped molten lead or candle wax into a bucket of water.
 The shape that it formed indicated the profession of the men they would marry.